lkrms/pretty-php/docs/Rules.md

 These comments are also saved for alignment with the next code token (unless it's a close bracket).

-Leading and trailing spaces are added to comments that don't appear on their own line, and comments where the previous token is a code token are saved to receive padding derived from `SpacesBesideCode` if they are the last token on the line after other rules are applied.
+Leading and trailing spaces are added to comments that don't appear on their own line, and comments where the previous token is a code token are saved to receive padding derived from the value of the formatter's `SpacesBesideCode` property if they are the last token on the line after other rules are applied.

 For multi-line DocBlocks, and C-style comments that receive the same treatment: